 Chapter 4- Program Management

-This chapter requires commitment of the organization’s leadership and managers through:
+This chapter requires the commitment of the organization’s leadership and managers through:

 - committing to all phases of the program–development, implementation, and maintenance